raquelredo/raquelredo.github.io_site/_posts/portfolio/Data_Exploration.md

 ---
 title: "911 Data Exploration"
 layout: post
-excerpt: "Using some Python data exploration libraries."
+excerpt: "Using some Python data exploration libraries.
+The intention here is just Explore the Dataset.
+Put in action some Data visualization libraries and tools.

+-   Features: 9
+-   Observations: 205,580
+-   Tuples: 1,850,220

+**Challenges:** Work with different visualization tools | work with Python"
 tags: [python, seaborn, matplotlib, numpy, pandas]
 categories: portfolio
 header: